 - 1. A HACCP plan if biological, chemical and/or physical hazards are considered reasonably likely to occur (RLTO); - 2.
-A HACCP plan or canning regulations (§318.300 318.311 or 381.300 381.311) if biological hazards are considered RLTO; or - 3.
-Canning regulations or similar prerequisite program if food safety hazards are considered not RLTO.
+A HACCP plan or canning regulations (§318.300 318.311 or 381.300 381.311) if biological hazards are considered reasonably likely to occur (RLTO); or - 3.
+Canning regulations or similar prerequisite program if food safety hazards are considered not reasonably likely to occur (NRLTO)